How to make the most of your AncestryDNA matches: Part 2 – Leveraging your strongest matches to make quicker work of your more challenging matches!

 As we ended our last installment, we’d identified Sam Caswell’s wife as Annie (Moore) Caswell, daughter of Robert Moore and Henrietta (Bradford) Moore.
 We were able to quickly identify Henrietta’s mother, Sallie Bradford and five of Henrietta’s siblings.
 It was amazing, the links came easy, and the tree fell in-place just how you’d hope.
 The only problem was…we weren’t getting any closer to linking Roman and Mary Jones to “Mary”.

 Screen Shot 2018-08-10 at 3.18.43 PMGoing back to our work with the “What Are the Odds?” tool (Part 3), it’s 48 times more likely that “Mary” and Roman/Mary’s Most Recent Common Ancestor was our “Mary’s” 3x Great Grandparents, than it was her 2xGGP, and 77 times more likely that it was 3xGGP v.
 4xGGP.
 That means Annie (Moore) Caswell’s parent all but needed to be the MRCA.
-One thing became increasingly clear as we shrubbed out our tree with the new information: Sam and Annie weren’t a link to Roman and Mary Jones
+One thing became increasingly clear as we shrubbed out our tree with the new information: Sam and Annie weren’t a link to Roman and Mary Jones.

 Roman Jones was born around 1840, and his wife Mary was born around 1838.
 Annie (Moore) Caswell parents were both born around 1880, and for them to share parents would be…incredible.
 We looked back a generation (hoping to defy the 48 times odds!), and the lines still didn’t match.
 We had good info on “Mary’s” 4xGGM Henrietta Bradford and her siblings…and while we couldn’t rule it completely out, it was very likely she wasn’t a link to the Jones either.